SGS Memorandum: Best Practices for Managing Graduate Student Records: Retention and Destruction (July 5, 2017)

 The University of Toronto Archives and Records Management Services provides advice, guidance and training on records management.
 Information for University Administrators contains a wide range of records management tools for University administrators.

-If you cannot find the advice you need through the above resources, please contact U of T Records Archivist Loryl MacDonald or your SGS Student Services Officer.
+If you cannot find the advice you need through the above resources, please contact the SGS Student Academic Services Office or U of T Records Archivist Tys Klumpenhouwer.